nkymut/ID2116-ComputingForDesign/wk4/ID2116_Wk04_microbit_ble.md

 # [BLE] Bluetooth Communication with micro:bit

-MicroBits have a bluetooth feature that allows wireless communication with laptops and mobile devices. p5.js also has a Web BLE feature that allows the browser to connect to the MicroBits for wireless communication.
-However, for security reasons, Web BLE is no longer available at editor.p5js.org.
+MicroBits have a bluetooth feature that allows wireless communication with laptops and mobile devices.
+[Web Bluetooth library]([https://nkymut.github.io/microbit-webble-p5js/](https://nkymut.github.io/microbit-webble-p5js/)) allows  allows p5.js sketches to connect to the MicroBits via Web browser.

+#
+However, for security reasons, Web Bluetooth is currently only available on Chrome no longer available at editor.p5js.org.
 So here is a way to run Web Ble in p5.js with a more powerfull site for Web Developers called Glitch.

 ## Introduction of Glitch